Glass-like product made from polyacrylic esters.

 Schematic diagram showing calendar week display functions of the SZ03 using the example of Frankfurt Financial District Watch 6052

-The SZ03 is characterised by a calendar week display at six o’clock.
+The SZ03 is developed by Sinn and is characterised by a calendar week display at six o’clock.
 The movement also features a 60-minute counter.
 This replaces the 30-minute counter – which is characteristic of the standard movement – and is positioned off-centre at 12 o’clock, just like SINN’s own chronograph rebuild, the SZ02.

 To enable intuitive reading of the calendar week at a glance, the week display is now featured alongside a 60-minute display in the SZ03.